-“Are their risks inherent to owning rural land?”
+“Are there risks inherent to owning rural land?”
 I believe there are risks associated with owning any type of asset.
 Stocks rise and fall based on any number of crazy factors.
 Antique cars can be damaged by rust.

 Plumbing in your house is subject to stopping up, but you would never consider owning a home without indoor plumbing (for most of our readers anyway).